-Based on the average exchange rate for 2019, the euro appreciated by 0.9% against the US dollar since 2015 but declined by -5.5% from 2018 to 2019.
-The weaker EU currency in 2019 made Ireland’s exports paid for in stronger US dollars relatively less expensive for international buyers compared to 2018.
+Based on the average exchange rate for 2020, the euro appreciated by 3.1% against the US dollar since 2016 and increased by 2% from 2019 to 2020.
+The stronger EU currency made Ireland’s exports paid for in weaker US dollars relatively more expensive for many international buyers.

-From a continental perspective, 51.6% of Ireland exports by value were delivered to fellow European countries while 32.8% were sold to North American importers.
-Ireland shipped another 11.4% worth of goods to Asia.
-Smaller percentages went to Africa (1.1%), Latin America excluding Mexico but including the Caribbean (0.6%) then Oceania led by Australia (0.6%).
+From a continental perspective, 53.2% of Ireland exports by value were delivered to fellow European countries while 32.7% were sold to North American importers.
+Ireland shipped another 12.1% worth of goods to Asia.
+Smaller percentages went to Africa (0.9%), Oceania led by Australia (0.6%) then Latin America excluding Mexico but including the Caribbean (also 0.6%).

 Ireland’s Top 10 Exports

-Electrical machinery and equipment represent the fastest grower among the top 10 export categories, up by 32.8% from 2018 to 2019.
-In second place for improving export sales was the dairy, eggs and honey category via a 10.6% gain.
-Ireland’s shipments of organic chemicals posted the third-fastest gain in value up by 7.4%.
+Pharmaceuticals represent the fastest grower among the top 10 export categories, up by 23.1% since 2019.
+In second place for improving export sales were organic chemicals which rose 13.7%.
+Ireland’s shipments of electrical machinery and equipment posted the third-fastest gain in value up by 7.1% year over year.

-The leading decliner among Ireland’s top 10 export categories was aircraft and spacecraft thanks to a -20.5% dip year over year.
+The leading decliner among Ireland’s top 10 export categories was the perfumes and cosmetics category which fell -45.4%.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Ireland’s Most Valuable Export Products further down below.